 In the past, there have been limited treatment options for patients with chronic knee pain.
-It is a frequent health problem affecting 25% of adults over the age of 50, and is frequently associated with osteoarthritis.
-Knee pain often limits what you can do, thereby reducing function and overall quality of life.
+It is a frequent health problem affecting 25% of adults over the age of 50 and is frequently associated with osteoarthritis.
+Knee pain often limits activity, thereby reducing function and overall quality of life.

 While knee replacement (total knee arthroplasty) is a great treatment for many patients, studies have found an estimated 10-35% of patients continue to experience long-term pain after total knee replacement.
 This can be a discouraging experience for both the patient and for the surgeon.

 Furthermore, some patients do not want to undergo a major surgery such as knee replacement, or may not be a good candidate due to age or other underlying health issues.

 - Radiofrequency ablation of the genicular nerves is a minimally invasive procedure that has been proven to provide good pain relief for chronic knee pain.

 - The procedure is done in two stages.
 First, you have a ‘nerve block’ procedure done, which is performed under live x-ray guidance (fluoroscopy).
 This provides temporary (1-2 hrs) pain relief, and establishes that you will be a good candidate for the nerve burning (radiofrequency ablation).
 After we have established that you are a good candidate, the radiofrequency ablation procedure is then scheduled at a later date and is done as an outpatient procedure with an IV put in for some sedation during the procedure.